Georgia State Spider

 If you meet someone these days from out of state, they have one question.
 It isn’t, “Like them Dawgs?” or “Have you been to Stone Mountain?”
 It’s, “Are you seeing any of those monster spiders?”
 They might cite a ridiculous news article about spiders with wings, webs so strong that they can catch a red shouldered hawk, or how people are dying because of spider bites.

-Let’s look at it objectively.
+Let’s look at it (somewhat) objectively.

 These are big, colorful spiders with gloriously gold webs.
 They are bigger than the more common wolf spider, less dangerous (by far) than the brown recluse and black widow spider, and more interesting than the banana spider.

 While not peach-colored, they evoke the brightness of the South with their primarily yellow bodies.
 Like the similarly colored Eastern tiger swallowtail, Georgia’s state butterfly, they are visible immediately.
+They add a touch of exotic beauty to the Georgia landscape.
+Their vibrant colors are a welcome sight, breaking the monotony of browns and greens.
+Their intricate webs, shimmering with morning dew, are a testament to the wonders of nature’s engineering.
+These spiders challenge our perception of arachnids, proving they can be more than just creepy crawlies.

 The Joro spider is friendly when handled carefully.
 We don’t suggest picking one up, but we have seen many photos of others handling them safely.